Hoodia Side Effects

-Also: Another benefit of consuming Hoodia Gordonii is that it does boost your metabolism, like other dietary supplements “claim to do” but most of them make your heart beat very fast, and it may cause some individuals to panic and make it worst (heart beat even faster).
+Remember: Consuming Hoodia Gordonii does boost your metabolism, like other dietary supplements “claim to do.”
+Still, most of them make your heartbeat very fast, and it may cause some individuals to panic and make it worse (heartbeat even faster).
 However, because Gordonii is “natural,” it does not have those type of effects on people.

 End your cravings for habit-forming substances such as sugar, caffeine, nicotine, alcohol, and drugs